 The information presented on this site is only to provide a general overview of ETFs and made available for informational purposes only.
 It does not take into account the specific investment objectives, financial situation and particular needs of any person.
 Nothing contained on this site should be used or construed as an offer to sell, a solicitation of any offer to buy or a recommendation for any security, nor is it intended as investment, tax, financial or legal advice.
 Investors should seek such professional advice for their particular situation.

-This website is not, and should not be construed as, an offer, invitation or solicitation to buy or sell any of the products and services mentioned herein to individuals resident in the European Union, European Economic Area, Switzerland, Guernsey and Jersey.
+The products and services mentioned above are not offered to individuals resident in the European Union, European Economic Area, Switzerland, Guernsey and Jersey.
+This website is not, and should not be construed as, an offer, invitation or solicitation to buy or sell any of the products and services mentioned herein to such individuals.

 Deposit Insurance Scheme

 Singapore dollar deposits of non-bank depositors are insured by the Singapore Deposit Insurance Corporation, for up to S$50,000 in aggregate per depositor per Scheme member by law.
 Foreign currency deposits, dual currency investments, structured deposits and other investment products are not insured.
 For more information, please refer to SDIC's website at www.sdic.org.sg.